-(a) Share awards, which are granted annually to eligible executives who are paid variable performance bonus of S\$70,000 and above.
+(a) Share awards, which are granted annually to eligible executives who are paid variable performance bonus of \$\$70,000 and above.
 The share awards form 20% to 40% of their total variable performance bonus for the year.
 Half (50%) of the share awards will vest after two years with the remaining 50% vesting at the end of three years in accordance with the guidelines established under the Plan.
 Prior to the vesting date, the executives will not be accorded voting rights on the shares. (b) In addition to the above, senior executives are also granted deferred share awards as part of their long term incentive compensation.
-These share awards are not deducted from their variable performance bonus and the whole award vests after three years.
+The whole award vests after three years.